CrowdTruth/FrameDisambiguation/README.md

 # Frame Disambiguation with CrowdTruth

+This repository contains a ground truth corpus for semantic frame disambiguation, acquired with crowdsourcing and processed with **[CrowdTruth](http://crowdtruth.org/)** metrics that capture ambiguity in annotations by measuring inter-annotator disagreement.

-Crowdsourced dataset of 433 sentence-word pairs from the [FrameNet corpus v1.7](https://framenet.icsi.berkeley.edu/), annotated for frame disambiguation.
+The dataset contains annotations for 433 sentence-word pairs from the [FrameNet corpus v.1.7](https://framenet.icsi.berkeley.edu/), with each sentence-word pair annotated for frame disambiguation by 15 workers.
+The crowdsourced data was collected from [Amazon Mechanical Turk](https://mturk.com/).

 The corpus has been referenced in the following paper: